 - a.
-Any building-mounted security light fixture, such as a wall pack, must not project above the fascia or roof line of the building and must be shielded. - b.
-Any security fixture, including but not limited to a floodlight or wall pack, must not face ground floor residential uses. - c.
-Any security fixture must not be substituted for parking area or walkway lighting, and must be [restricted to] located in a loading, storage, service, [and] or other similar [locations] area.
+Any building-mounted security light fixture such as a wall pack must not project above the fascia or roof line of the building and must be shielded. - b.
+Any security fixture, including but not limited to a floodlight or wall pack, must not face ground floor residential uses. - Any security fixture must not be substituted for parking area or walkway lighting and must be restricted to loading, storage, service, and similar locations.